LIVE NIRVANA TOUR HISTORY: ORIENTATION

 Recordings can also be taped onto Digital Audio Cassette (DAT), an obscure format used by industry professionals.
 A master tape in this case would be listed as a DAT(M) in traders' shorthand.
 The advantage of DATs is that they can be cloned digitally, i.e. copied without any quality loss (unlike audio cassettes).
 However, it is important to keep track of digital generations as well (in case of problems or faulty copying somewhere along the chain), so a DAT copy of a DAT copy of a DAT master, for example, would be a DAT(2).

-Analog cassettes are often transferred to DAT so that they can be copied without further quality loss, for example, a DAT transfer of a second generation analog cassette would be listed as: ANA(2) -> DAT(1).
+Analog cassettes were often transferred to DAT so that they could be copied without further quality loss, for example, a DAT transfer of a second generation analog cassette would be listed as: ANA(2)>DAT(1).

 It is far from simple to determine what actually is the 'best' available source, as we shall explain.
-There are seven crucial factors:
+There are six crucial factors:

 1. Different Sources.